 Through an integrated design process, we incorporate early project goal-setting with owners and users, site and climate analysis, in-house schematic energy and daylight modeling, and daily collaboration with our team of engineers and energy modelers to optimize design.
 Our net-positive approach has its roots in the goal of restorative structures and sites but also sets broader aspirations for exceeding expectations regarding process, performance, beauty, and budget.
 These design solutions are high-performance, reduce energy and water consumption, and have a positive impact on people and community.

-Our commitment starts with firm leaders and includes every staff member.
+Our commitment starts with leadership and includes every staff member.
 Among our design staff, 100% are LEED professionals trained in environmentally responsive, sustainable design.
-In addition, we have professional staff certified through Passive House Institute US and the International Living Future Institute.
+Additionally, we have designers certified through the International Living Future Institute, Passive House Institute, and WELL Building Institute.

 We also have a long history of partnering with the Energy Trust of Oregon (ETO) as a New Buildings Trade Ally.
 Through ETO’s “Path to Net Zero” program and the many cash incentives offered by the organization, as well as other programs, we can help clients achieve net-positive solutions within a range of project budgets and goals.